VictorRosales19/data_curation/README.md

 ---

-## How to run data curation workflow (Sample datasets - Fast for quick runs)
+## How to run data curation workflow (Sample datasets - Enable quicker runs)

 - **Important notes:**
 	+ Scripts are intended to be used with Python 3.11.4, other version could case issues with the execution.
 Example, type hinting with `list[str]` without the `typing` module is only supported in Python 3.9 and later.
 	+ Running the sample datasets is faster and less computational expensive than the full datasets; however, it takes around **20 minutes** using the *system characteristics and specifications* mentioned in `DATA_CURATION.md`.
+	+ The quick run uses the folders `RawDataExample`, `TempDataExample`, and `CuratedDataExample` to reproduce the data curation workflow using a significantly smaller sample of all available data.
 	+ If there are issues downloding the data from GitHub, please review the data sources section and download manually the datasets for Metro and Capital bike-share.

 Getting started (Windows PowerShell)